Nereus (underwater vehicle): Hybrid design

 As an alternative to the tether, the Nereus could be switched to a free-swimming mode and operated as an autonomous vehicle to survey the ocean floor.

-In designing the vehicle, the design team led by Andy Bowen at the Woods Hole Oceanographic Institution relied on previous experience in developing autonomous underwater vehicles (AUVs) and tethered robots to build a hybrid vehicle that could both fly like an aircraft to explore large areas of the ocean floor, but would be easily converted into a remotely operated vehicle (ROV) able to hover over the small areas to conduct experiments or collect samples of rocks and sea life.
+In designing the vehicle, the design team led by Andy Bowen at the Woods Hole Oceanographic Institution relied on previous experience in developing autonomous underwater vehicles (AUVs) and tethered robots to build a hybrid ROV that could both fly like an aircraft to explore large areas of the ocean floor, but would be easily converted to able to hover over the small areas to conduct experiments or collect samples of rocks and sea life.

 Deepest dive

-The Challenger Deep is located in the Western Pacific Ocean near the island of Guam in the Mariana Trench, the deepest known part of an ocean on earth, and the deepest known location on earth.
+The Challenger Deep is located in the Western Pacific Ocean near the island of Guam in the Mariana Trench, the deepest known part of an ocean on Earth, and the deepest known location on Earth.
 The May 2009 dive by the Nereus achieved a depth of 10902 m, making it the world's deepest-diving vehicle then in operation, and the first since 1998 to explore the Mariana Trench.
 To accomplish this dive, the vehicle had to sustain pressures over 1,000 times the atmospheric pressure at the Earth's surface.
 It hovered over the trench for more than 10 hours and sent back live video to the mother ship.

 Nereus is the third vehicle in the world to reach the bottom of the Pacific Ocean's Challenger Deep.
 The first was the crewed Bathyscaphe Trieste, which carried U.S. Navy Lieutenant Don Walsh and Swiss engineer Jacques Piccard and made the voyage on 23 January 1960.
-As of 2012 this had been the only crewed voyage to the Challenger Deep.
 The Nereus dive aimed for the same spot.
 On 24 March 1995 a Japanese robotic deep-sea probe called Kaikō made the first uncrewed trip to the Challenger Deep.

 Once at the bottom, Nereus collected liquid and rock specimens.
 Patricia Fryer, co-chief scientist of the expedition, said the following about the samples.

 "We want to know how all of this relates to subduction around the globe, changes in the chemistry of the ocean in general and, therefore, potential effects those changes may have on ocean-atmosphere interactions and things like global climate change."